Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 -----
 ## Config File

 The config file is a json object containing information about how several components are supposed to be displayed.
-On the top level of the config file, there are three different kinds of entries:
+On the top level of the config file, there are four different kinds of entries:

 1. navigationMenu
-1. notes
+1. enum:interaction-type
 1. views
+1. entity

 ### navigationMenu
 The top level entry `navigationMenu` builds the visible and clickable items for the navigation menu on the left hand side of the app.
 Right now, the `navigationMenu` has the only subentry `items`. `items` contains an array of objects, each object representing one item within the navigation menu.
 The order of the entries reflects how the navigation menu items are shown in the app.